Sieve methods and the twin prime conjecture: Proof of Theorem

 Noting that $n+1 > {\log}(n+1)$ and $n+1 > {\log}{\log}(n+1)$ this in turn implies that the derivative is less than

 which is smaller than $\frac{C_2}{a}$ for all $n$ sufficiently large.
-Thus for values of $n$ large enough is less than $C_2\frac{(n+1)}{a}.$ This shows that in general $\frac{p^2_{n+1}}{2(n+1)}$ is a weak lower bound for $ 2C_2\frac{ p_{n+1}^2}{(4{\log}^2(p_{n+1}))}.$ \begin{acknow} We would like to thank the following people for their helpful comments and for identifying errors and oversights in earlier versions of this work; Dang Vo Phuc, Stephan Wagner, Berndt Gensel, Shalin Singh and Abebe Tufa.
+Thus for values of $n$ large enough is less than $C_2\frac{(n+1)}{a}.$ The conjecture, therefore, implies that $\frac{p^2_{n+1}}{2(n+1)}$ is a weak lower bound for $ 2C_2\frac{ p_{n+1}^2}{(4{\log}^2(p_{n+1}))}.$ \begin{acknow} We would like to thank the following people for their helpful comments and for identifying errors and oversights in earlier versions of this work; Dang Vo Phuc, Stephan Wagner, Berndt Gensel, Shalin Singh and Abebe Tufa.
 We are also thankful to P. Kaelo for his assistance with several computer programmes that provided the empirical results in this paper. \end{acknow}